 - Important: start adding the flour a little at a time.
 Add flour with one hand and mix to combine with your other hand as you go.
 Scrape the sides of the bowl to make sure no flour is wasted.

 - Once the dough has started to come together really well, flip it out on to a bench and start to knead it with both hands absorbing all the remaining flour.
 Keep working the dough until you find it has come together and has a smooth consistency.
 Knead the dough by stretching it and fold it over itself to strengthen the gluten strands, and to add air into the dough.
 But be careful not to stretch the dough so much that it tears.
 This will develop the gluten in the dough, and make it elastic and stretchy.
 The kneading process will take around 15-20 minutes.
 To check if your dough is ready to rest: press down on the dough ball with one finger and if it bounces back, chances are, it’s ready!

 - Once ready, place the dough aside to rest on a flat surface, covering it with a damp cloth so it doesn’t dry out.
 Leave this to rest for at least 2hr.

-- Once you have made the dough balls, place them in a flat surface air tight container.
-Leave this in an ambient location with a temperature between 60.8 degress F – 64.4 degrees F for 24hr.
+- Once you have made the dough balls, place them in a flat surface covered in plastic wrap, or air tight container.
+Leave at room temperature for 24hr.
 IT IS WORTH THE WAIT!